Lambert House offers LGBTQ youth over 20 different programs, activities, resources, and services on an ongoing, year-round basis.

 Enjoy and checkout many books and resources focused on the LGBTQ experience.
 Our library has over 3,000 books organized in topic-based sections including young adult, athletics, mystery, biographies, graphic novels, and more!

 A licensed, volunteer hair stylist visits Lambert House provides free haircuts for LGBTQ youth on the 2nd Tuesday of each month from 4-7pm.
 Haircuts help LGBTQ youth build confident, self-esteem, prepare for interviews, and feel good about how they are presenting themselves.
 (Download the group flyer)

 Lambert House has up to 10 stipend-paid internship opportunities per year that are responsible for working on a team and planning large LGBTQ youth social events.
 Check out our Event Intern application for more information.

 Youth are a part of community building at Lambert House in a number of ways, including by volunteering!
 Youth volunteers help in a variety of ways including youth event planning, yard work, maintenance, office work, and more!
 Community service hours can be verified for school, too!
 Check out our youth volunteer application for more information.

 David Bohnett CyberCenter

-The CyberCenter helps LGBTQ youth build community and self-esteem through resources to support school projects, job applications, LGBTQ online research, and personal connection.
-The CyberCenter has PCs with high-speed internet, software such as Microsoft Office and Adobe Creative Suite, printers, and headphones.
+The CyberCenter has resources to support school projects, job applications, LGBTQ research, and personal connection.
+Our PCs have high-speed internet, software such as Microsoft Office and Adobe Creative Suite, printers, and headphones.
 The CyberCenter is chaperoned by volunteers who can assist youth with tasks including research, resumes, and applications.
 Lambert House thanks the David Bohnett Foundation for its support of our computer lab, the David Bohnett CyberCenter.